What Colors Dogs See and Why It Matters for Dog Sports

 Do Dogs See in Only Black and White?

-Growing up, I had always heard that dogs see in black and white.
+Growing up, I had heard that dogs see in black and white.
 It was easy for me to imagine how a dog saw the world as black and white televisions were still fairly common when I was a child.
 Watching black and white "Lassie" episodes, I was able to see exactly what I believed Lassie saw.
 Her black and white world was right there on my TV set.

 I have since learned that dogs see more colors than just black and white.
 However, they do not see the color spectrum that most humans see.
 Dogs, it turns out, are color blind.